liyufan1994/CS205ParallelCipher/README.md

 The experiment setup is the following: we have a NxN 2D Ising lattice and we run a replica exchange MCMC algorithm of S parallel Markov chains.
 Temperature level is set to be equal intervals between 0.3 to 0.6 where so that the temperature of the first chain is 0.6, second chain 0.6-(0.6-0.3)/S, the third chain 0.6-2x(0.6-0.3)/S and so forth.
 We may scale the problem by changing N and S. We assume Note that the code will assign more than one chain to an

 #### Scalability with Fixed Problem Size (Strong Scaling)
-In this section, we test algorithm performance with fixed problem size but increasing number of MPI processes and OpenMP threads.
+In this section, we test algorithm performance with a fixed problem size but increasing number of MPI processes and OpenMP threads.
 Recall that speedup for a fixed problem size with respect to the number of processors is governed by Amdahl's law.

 #### Scalability with Increasing problem size (Weak Scaling)
 In this section, we test performance of the algorithm when the problem size is scaled to the number of processors.
 Recall that this is governed by Gustafson's law.